rogerdavidvera/BarberBase/README.md

 # Barberbase
-## A mock web application where you can create an account and book appointments with barbers
+## A mock web application where you can create an account and book appointments with barbers.

 ## Features